Crisp and Co. Banner Image

 Who applies for divorce?

-Divorce rates appear to be falling and have been since 2000 – as reflected in the number of divorces between 2019 and 2020.
-This could be because couples are more likely to live together before they get married or as an alternative to marriage, particularly when they are younger.
+Divorce rates appear to be falling and have been since before 2000.
+This could be due to societal changes and developments, for example, because couples are more likely to live together and have children before they get married.

 Interestingly, previous divorce statistics indicated that there was an increase of around 16,000 divorces between 2018 and 2019, but this rise in divorce rates was thought to be down to divorce centres catching up on a backlog of divorces, rather than being an accurate reflection of the number of couples who were looking to get divorced.